Ratstail91/Toy/developing-toy.md

 * `IS_TRUTHY` - check if a literal is truthy
 * `MAX_STRING_LENGTH` - the maximum length of a string in Toy (can be altered if needed)

+When you create a new Literal object, be sure to call `freeLiteral()` on it afterwards!
+If you don't, your program will leak memory as Toy has no internal tracker for such things.